juanborgesv/Game-Design-and-Development/100-Unity-Tips.md

 **30. Documentation shortcut**: Quickly navigate to the documentation for a component by hitting the book in the upper right corner.

+**31. Documentation History**: Check [this](https://docs.unity3d.com/Manual/ManualVersions.html) if you want to see all the documentation for previous Unity versions.

+**32. Expand/Collapse All**: Hold down Alt while expanding an object to expand all child objects aswell, the same applies to collapsing.

+**33. Changing Editor Layout**: You can customize unity as much as you want, move around windows as you please and then save your settings as a new layout.

+**34. Change Editor Colors**: By going to Edit > Preferences > Colors you can adjust editor colors, including the background color of the Scene view.

+**35. Tinting the editor in playmode**: You can also make the editor change its color when playing the game by adjusting the playmode tint.

+**36. Toggle Scene Effects**: You can choose what effects to show in the scene view by going under the landscape drop-down at the top.

+**37. Menu Item**: If you want to be able to quickly call a method, use the Menu Item attribute to assign a function to a new Menu Item at the top of the Unity Editor.

+**38. Context Menu Item**: Use the Context Menu Item attribute to do the same thing but adding the method to the context menu instead.

+**39. Hiding Layers**: Split up your object into layers to easily be able to toggle them on and off in the scene.

+**40. Locking Layers**: You can also lock layers to avoid accidentally moving objects that you don't want to select.